stevenc-stb/spdx-3-model/model/Security/Classes/Cryptography.md

 ## Summary

-The class represents an instance of the cryptographic systems used.
+The class represents an instance of the CryptographyAlgorithm used.

 ## Description

-Class that describes a  instance of Cryptography system.
+Class that describes a instance of CryptographyAlgorithm.
 The choice of which specific algorithms to use is made by setting parameters when creating instances of this class.

 ## Metadata